 Speaking of sweets, husband and wife team Jean Luc and Ann Marie Barrucand pair as well as the wine and delicate desserts sold inside their French bakery.
 At Chocolatier Barrucand, guests can also enjoy a sandwich and take home imported French items from their Parisian market, Le Bon Vivant.
 “Oreo cheesecake is our biggest seller, but everything we make is special.” says Ann Marie.
 It’s not hard to understand why.
 The meticulously crafted confections are what make this specialty spot a must-try.

-One of the latest sugary shops in town, C3, serves up a trifecta of treats.
+Another sugary shop in town, Cynthia’s Coffee Cup, also known as C3, serves up a trifecta of treats.
 Cynthia Echevarria is keeping it sweet with made to order crepes, coffee and ice cream.
 Established in April 2017, C3 has residents falling for a popular crepe called the Carolina Love.
 What’s not to love about fresh strawberries, biscoff cookie butter, a drizzle of maple syrup and homemade whipped cream?
 “The most popular ice cream is our Signature Oreo Delight,” says Cynthia.
 “It just seems like everyone loves “Oreo’s.”
 True.

 Other essential desserts include homemade ice cream from Cabarrus Creamery, ready-to-eat cookie dough at Cookie Dough Bliss, larger-than-life cupcakes from The Sweet Life, and classic specialty desserts from DOUGH New York Style Bakery.